 Prospecting Questions for Most Aware Level

 - “What does your timeline look like for getting [solution] implemented?
-We typically recommend starting [specific process] first to ensure smooth rollout.”
+We typically recommend starting [specific process] first to keep the rollout clean.”

-- “Who else needs to be involved in the decision process?
-I want to make sure we address everyone’s requirements upfront.”
+- “Who else needs to be part of the decision?
+I want to make sure we cover everyone’s requirements upfront.”

 - “What’s driving the urgency around [solution] implementation?
-We have availability for [specific timeframe] starts, but our calendar fills up quickly.”
+We have availability for [specific timeframe] starts, but slots fill quickly.”

-- “Given your requirements around [specific need], you qualify for [special offer/program].
+- “Based on your requirements around [specific need], you qualify for [special offer/program].
 Should we move forward with the paperwork?”

 Engagement Strategy for Most Aware Prospects